dearshrewdwit/java_intro/chapter0-What_is_Java?/README.md

+# Chapter0-The-beginning

+## Learning objectives

+1. How a compiled language works
+2. The difference between a compiled and interpreted language
+3. Advantages and disadvantages of both

-So let's do some java.
+### Let's do some java.

 Open your terminal and command your laptop to do `java`!